rumineykova/fabguard/readme.md

 ## Test examples

 1. Test the examples in the `test_pandera.py` file to familiarise yourself with the capabilities of the library.
-`test_pandera.py` demonstrate how to test three type of constraints:
+`test_pandera.py` demonstrates how to test three type of constraints:
   - **simple constraints on columns**.
     The function below can check the following simple constraint:
     - *population* > 0